Huron Mountains: Geology

-The mountains are the remnants of much higher peaks, composed of rocks dating back to the Precambrian period, which have gone through successive periods of uplift and erosion.
+The mountains are the remnants of much higher peaks, composed of Precambrian rocks which have gone through successive periods of uplift and erosion.
 The outcroppings of granite and siliceous metamorphic rocks bear the evidence of more recent glacial action.
-Geologically, the area is part of the Canadian shield.
+Geologically, the area is part of the Canadian Shield.

 Pleistocene glaciation deposited sandy loam or loamy sand glacial till on most of the terrain, and the soils, podzolized in well drained areas, are largely mapped as Munising or Keweenaw series.
 Loamy or silty mantles atop the till are mapped as Michigamme series, while sandy outwash often is classified as Kalkaska series.